Kristina01111000/Drws_site/README.md

 10/17

 - Get new logos and put on constant contact emails -> hold off, for other emails
-- Take pictures of the 3 articles to be used as a post, make sure the text is a good size, and also will be readable, make pictures smaller, email them to him when they are ready
-- Edit the text to mention the learning program, be consistently third person (sr w’s learning program)
-	- Nutrition
-	- Great outdoors

 - try it in a post also to see if it looks better